adolfintel/TDF/README.md

 * `0` (default): don't show it
 * `1`: show it

+__`TDF_DND`__
+Enables Do Not Disturb mode (on supported DEs) while the game is running.

+Possible values:
+* `1` (default): mute notifications while the game is running
+* `0`: don't mute them

+Note: some games launch a separate process and terminate immediately.
+This setting won't work on these games.

 __`TDF_UI_LANGUAGE`__
 The language to use for the TDF user interface.
 Does not affect Wine or games (see `TDF_WINE_LANGUAGE` for that).